Ervacon/bitemporal/README.md

 # Release info

-Java 5 (JDK 1.5) or later is required to build and use the code in this project.
-Joda Time (http://www.joda.org/joda-time/) is used internally, and is the only external dependency.
+Java 8 (JDK 1.8) or later is required to build and use the code in this project.
+ThreeTen Extra (http://www.threeten.org/threeten-extra/) is used internally, and is the only external dependency.

+A Java 5 compatible version is available in the bitemporal-java5 branch.

-The project is packaged as a simple Maven 2 project (http://maven.apache.org/).
+The project is packaged as a simple Maven project (http://maven.apache.org/).
 Simply executing 'mvn package' in the project directory will build the project and package it as a jar file.

 The latest version of this code can always be obtained from the Ervacon GitHub repository located at